DJYoko/clockScape/readme.md

 ### overview
 - PWA: this web app is available for `added to a Home screen`. (both of iOS / Android)
 - get Unixtime from NICT (Japan's National Research and Development Agency) API.
-- sync VUE store has 'unixtime' & 'region' state.
+- sync Vue store has 'unixtime' & 'region' state.
-- URL sync to REGION.
+- URL sync to REGION. (handled by Vue Router).
 - component  `just show`  Clocks & images of regions selected.

 ### build command